27 Best Travel Planning Tools and Apps

 Save your itinerary and tips to Google Sheets

-Easy and free to use, Google Sheets, is the Google equivalent of Excel.
+Easy and free to use, Google Sheets is the Google equivalent of Excel.

-When planning a trip, we tend to use many sources to gather information, which can sometimes mean anything we’ve found has the possibility of being lost or forgotten about.
+When planning a trip, we tend to use many sources to gather information, which can sometimes mean that anything we’ve found has the possibility of being lost or forgotten about.

 So inputting all of the information discovered into one sheet makes it simple to access and plan your travel itineraries.